 Fulfilling this mandate, St Symeon Orthodox Church presented a preliminary site plan to the Birmingham Design Review Committee in January of 2013.
-This plan included an Orthodox church orientation, a west front entrance and altar at the east end.
-Their church would honor their history by including both a Russian styled onion dome and Greek styled big dome over the crossing.
-Unlike the former Baptist church that came with pews, there would be no seating.
+This plan included a traditional Orthodox church orientation with the altar at the east end of the church and the entrance at the west end.
+Their church would honor their history by including both a Russian-styled onion dome near the entrance and Greek-styled saucer dome over the crossing.
+Whereas the former Baptist church came with pews that were moved to the walls, there was no permanent seating in the new temple..
 Finally, St. Symeon would have a new, much larger, Orthodox-style church honoring of their tradition.

 St Symeon hired project manager Dan Fritts of LIVE Design Group to help make this a reality.
 Due to the design requirements, several variances from the city’s building codes had to be requested—specifically concerning parking and the location of the structure—and thus, the case had to be passed to a subcommittee for review.
 A month later, the Birmingham Design Review Committee granted preliminary approval of the site plan.
 The church provided a budget of $900,000 and quickly began construction.
 By February 2015, the church was built, and they held their first services in the new building.